Hosea Williams: Political career

-In the 1966 gubernatorial race, Williams opposed both the Democratic nominee, segregationist Lester Maddox, and the Republican choice, U.S. Representative Howard Callaway.
+In the 1966 Georgia gubernatorial race, Williams opposed both the Democratic nominee, segregationist Lester Maddox, and the Republican choice, U.S. Representative Howard Callaway.
 He challenged Callaway on myriad issues relating to civil rights, minimum wage, federal aid to education, urban renewal, and indigent medical care.
 Williams claimed that Callaway had purchased the endorsement of the Atlanta Journal.
 Ultimately, after a general election deadlock, Maddox was elected governor by the state legislature.

 In 1972, Williams ran in the Democratic primary for the U.S. Senate seat formerly held by the late Richard Russell, Jr. He polled 46,153 votes (6.4 percent).
 The nomination and the election went to fellow Democrat Sam Nunn.
 In 1974, Williams was elected to the Georgia Senate where he served five terms as a Democrat, until 1984.
-In 1985 he was elected to the Atlanta City Council, serving for five years, until his election in 1989 when he ran for Mayor of Atlanta but lost to Maynard Jackson.
+In 1985, he was elected to the Atlanta City Council, serving for five years, until his election in 1989 when he ran for Mayor of Atlanta but lost to Maynard Jackson.
 That same year Williams successfully campaigned for a seat on the DeKalb County, Georgia County Commission which he held until 1994.
-Williams supported former Georgia Governor Jimmy Carter for president in 1976, but surprised many black civil rights figures in 1980 by joining Ralph Abernathy and Charles Evers in endorsing Ronald Reagan.
+Williams supported former Georgia Governor Jimmy Carter for president in 1976 but surprised many Black civil rights figures in 1980 by joining Ralph Abernathy and Charles Evers in endorsing Ronald Reagan.
 By 1984, however, he had soured on Reagan's policies, and returned to the Democrats to support Walter F. Mondale.

 On January 17, 1987, Williams led a "March Against Fear and Intimidation" in Forsyth County, Georgia, which at the time (before becoming a major exurb of northern metro Atlanta) had no non-white residents.
 The ninety marchers were assaulted with stones and other objects by several hundred counter-demonstrators led by the Nationalist Movement and Ku Klux Klan.
 The following week 20,000, including senior civil rights leaders and government officials marched.
 Forsyth County began to slowly integrate in the following years with the expansion of the Atlanta suburbs.
 In 1971, Hosea Williams founded a non-profit foundation, Hosea Feed the Hungry and Homeless, widely known in Atlanta for providing hot meals, haircuts, clothing, and other services for the needy on Thanksgiving, Christmas, Martin Luther King Jr. Day and Easter Sunday each year.
 Williams' daughter Elizabeth Omilami serves as head of the foundation.
 In 1974, Williams organized the International Wrestling League (IWL), based in Atlanta, with Thunderbolt Patterson serving as president.
 Among other entrepreneurial endeavors, he founded Hosea Williams Bail Bonds Inc, a bail bond agency located in Decatur, Ga.